 All purchases must have prior approval from the budget authority (generally a faculty member's program representative or their Associate Dean or the Dean) before reimbursements will be processed.
 This is best done through email with the approval copied or sent to the finance team.
 Original itemized receipts should be submitted to your corresponding Concur delegate.
-Contact Daisy Salazar for general fund and professional development account purchases, Bolormaa Begzsuren for grant related purchases and Tracy Lee for Extended Studies purchasing and services.
-Reminder: CU Denver is a tax exempt institution, so any sales tax incurred may not be reimbursable.
-Be sure and use the University tax exempt number when purchasing.
-The tax-exempt number appears on your Procurement Card (P-card).
+Contact Daisy Salazar for general fund, extended studies and professional development account purchases and services, and Bolormaa Begzsuren for grant related purchases.